Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What restrictions are imposed on business visitors in terms of the work that they may undertake and their period of stay in your jurisdiction?

-Business visitors may not work but may attend conferences, specialised seminars and business meetings.
-The authorised period of stay is 20 consecutive calendar days and a maximum of 60 days per calendar year.
-It must be distinguished between the short stay visa validity and the right to stay for business purposes.
+- A business visitor may stay for 20 consecutive calendar days and a maximum of 60 days per calendar year to carry out genuine business activity.
+This time must be distinguished between the short stay visa validity and the right to stay for business purposes.

 Application and entry